wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 EDS is a supplement to existing OSIsoft products.
 In this release, it does not offer any built-in visualization or analytic support.
 However, if you use the REST programming capabilities built into EDS, you can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.

 ## Edge Data Store architecture
+The following diagram depicts the relationships of architectural components to one another in the Edge Data Store:

 ![EDS architecture](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSArchitecture.jpg "EDS architecture")

 ## Edge Data Store data flow
+The following diagram depicts the flow of data in the Edge Data Store:

 ![EDS data flow](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOverview1.jpg "EDS data flow")

 ## Edge Data Store components
+The following diagram depicts the relationship of key functions to relevant components of the Edge Data Store:

 ![EDS components](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSOverview2.jpg "EDS components")